You’ll learn in a variety of ways at LIS, including:

 How we'll assess you

 At LIS, our students won't spend their summer terms in exam halls, writing lengthy essays for hours on end.
-Instead, our interdisciplinary programme will make use of a variety of assessment methods.
+Instead, our interdisciplinary degree will make use of a variety of assessment methods.
 These assessments will be fair, engaging, and varied - reflecting the kinds of outputs you would be expected to produce throughout a professional career.
 Assessments could include...